porrasm/macro-framework/docs/markdown/getting_started.md

 The framework also offers support for text commands.

+### Keyboard and mouse input

+The keyboard and mouse input are available using the `KKey` enum.

 ### The command class

 The [Command](../html/class_macro_framework_1_1_commands_1_1_command.html) class is the base class which you should inherit whenever you create some custom functionality.
 I recommend grouping similar commends together in a single Command class and creating a new class for each time you want to create some new functionality.